 From there, the governor himself interviews the candidates and makes a final decision.

 The Idaho Judicial Council did not immediately respond to a request for comment on the projected timeline for finding a replacement.
-As of Thursday afternoon, a recruitment notice for the position had not yet been posted on the Judicial Council’s website.
+As of Jan.
+11, a recruitment notice for the position had not yet been posted on the Judicial Council’s website.

 The process can take several months from start to finish, said Diane Minnich, executive director of Idaho State Bar.
 The timing depends on several factors, including the length of the initial application and interview process, how busy the governor is at the time, and any adjustments that the appointee may need to make in his or her personal or professional life.